-Crypto Notepad has both the traditional drop-down menus with File, Edit, Tools and Help.
-As well as small icons below that for quick access to commonly used features including New, Open, Save, Open File Location, Cut, Copy, Paste, Change Key, Settings, and Lock.
+Crypto Notepad has both the traditional drop-down menus with File, Edit, Tools, and Help.
+Small icons below that for quick access to commonly used features include New, Open, Save, Open File Location, Cut, Copy, Paste, Change Key, Settings, and Lock.

 Settings allow you to change fonts and colors, encrypt and decrypt settings, as well as a few application settings.

 For example, you can choose the hash algorithm from SHA1 or MD5, and the key size can be 128, 192, or 256.
 Finally, the salt and password iterations can be changed.
 If you don't know what any of these are then, you'll want to leave it be.
 Also, you want to change anything here before you begin using it, as you won't be able to encrypt previously encrypted files.

 Overall, Crypto Notepad packs enough, even for less savvy users.
 It's small, has a clean interface, and just enough settings to tweak it to your liking.